A computational pipeline for clustering left atrial appendage morphology via elastic shape analysis: LAA categorization pipeline

-The ``shapes" of interest to us in this article are LAA meshes, which we model mathematically (from a continuous viewpoint) as surfaces immersed in $\R^3$.
-As such, our approach for LAA shape comparison and categorization relies fundamentally on a quantitative measure of similarity (i.e., a distance) between surfaces.
-The framework of Riemannian shape analysis is particularly well-suited for defining such notions, whereby at a high level, distances between pairs of geometric objects (such as LAA meshes) correspond to the minimal amount of `energy' required to morph one of the objects into the other via a combination of geometric transformations such as bending and stretching~\cite{bauer2010sobolev,jermyn2017elastic,hartman2023elastic,beg2005computing}.
+The ``shapes" of interest to us in this article are the LAA meshes, which we model mathematically (from a continuous viewpoint) as surfaces immersed in $\R^3$.
+As such, our approach for LAA shape comparison and categorization fundamentally relies on a quantitative measure of similarity (i.e., a distance) between surfaces.
+The framework of Riemannian shape analysis is particularly well-suited for defining such notions.
+At a high level, distances between pairs of geometric objects (such as LAA meshes) correspond to the minimal amount of `energy' required to morph one of the objects into the other via a combination of non-rigid geometric transformations, such as bending, stretching and shearing~\cite{hartman2023elastic,bauer2012sobolev,jermyn2017elastic,beg2005computing}.
 In what follows, we outline the theoretical underpinnings of this framework.

 Let us start by defining a \textit{parametrized immersed surface} in $\R^3$, which refers to a smooth mapping $q \in C^{\infty}(M, \R^3)$, whose differential $dq$ is injective at every point of the parameter space $M$, which is a $2$-dimensional compact manifold (possibly with boundary) whose local coordinates are denoted by $(u,v) \in \R^2$.
 For example, $M$ can be a compact domain of $\R^2$ if one is working with open LAA meshes, or the sphere $\Sp^2$ in the setting of closed LAA meshes.
 The set of all parametrized surfaces, denoted by $\I$, is itself an infinite-dimensional manifold, where the tangent space at any $q \in \I$, denoted $T_q \I$, is given by $C^{\infty}(M,\R^3)$.
 Any tangent vector $h\in T_q\I$ can be thought of as a vector field along the surface $q$.